Creating vibrant places since 2012

 Picture it.
 Birmingham.
 1962.

 Operation New Birmingham (ONB) formed to promote commercial activity in the City Center.
 You may know some of the projects that you can still see decades later.
-ONB was behind all the landscaping on 20th Street as well the creation of the Business Improvement District (BID) that still exists (and is patrolled by CAP ambassadors in bright blue!) in the City Center.
+ONB was behind all the 1970s landscaping on 20th Street as well the 1995 creation of the Business Improvement District (BID) that has since expanded and is now known as the Downtown BHM BID (patrolled by CAP ambassadors in bright blue!).

-ONB is where lifelong building hugger and now REV President & CEO David Fleming got his start as a wide-eyed, teenaged intern who loved his city’s history.
+ONB is where lifelong building hugger and now REV President & CEO David Fleming got his start as an intern who loved his city’s history.
 (Stay with us, there are a lot of acronyms in this story.)

 In 2004, David left to create Main Street Birmingham (MSB) to bring some attention to the nine sub-neighborhoods of downtown.